Sustainable Farming Volunteering in Rome - Italy

 When you arrive, you will be greeted at the airport by a member of the local team and taken to the volunteer accommodation in Rome.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Italy prior to your volunteer program and arriving overland, we can arrange for you to be picked up from a central meeting point in Rome on the Sunday before orientation.
+If you are travelling in Italy prior to your volunteer program and arriving overland, we can arrange for you to be picked up from a central meeting point in Rome on the Sunday before orientation.

 Orientation is hosted by our Italy team in Rome.
 It begins the morning of your chosen start date and lasts for a full day.
 The orientation covers everything you need to know for your volunteer program in Rome – an introduction to Italy, culture and customs, rules and expectations, safety, travel opportunities, and a tour of the local area.
-The orientation will also give you a chance to meet other volunteers with whom you can swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers with whom you can swap contact details for weekend travel and socialising.

 Your specific placement orientation will be held the following day and you will be shown how to travel to and from your placement, receive an introduction to your placement, and then complete a few hours of volunteering.